-Have you ever walked into your pantry and wondered “where are my ….?” while rearranging cans and jars to see if you can find what you want, meanwhile growing more and more frustrated with the clutter.
-The lack of a system in a pantry that is constantly being moved around is so frustrating and what many of my clients encounter all the time.
+Have you ever walked into your pantry and wondered, “where are my ….?” while rearranging cans and jars to see if you can find what you want, meanwhile growing more and more frustrated with the clutter?
+The lack of a system in a pantry constantly being moved around is frustrating and what many of my clients always encounter.
 Luckily, I made a list of what to keep in your pantry and included some tips for organizing these items for easy access.

 Essential items to keep in an organized pantry

-Paper products: like paper towels.
-Make a place on the shelf for paper towels to remove these items from the floor and, at a glance, to quickly determine if you need these items.
-Check out this handy paper towel holder for a pantry shelf.
+Make a place on the shelf for paper towels to remove these items from the floor and, at a glance, quickly determine if you need these items.
+Check out these handy paper towel holders for a pantry shelf.

-If you have enough room in your pantry to hold these items helps give you space back in your dining room or kitchen drawer.
-These hangers allows you to hang the table clothes in your pantry or hallway closet.
+Having enough room in your pantry to hold these items helps give you space back in your dining room or kitchen drawer.
+These hangers allow you to hang the tablecloths in your pantry or hallway closet.

-Small Appliances: These items are usually not used often.
+These items are usually not used often.
 Place them in one location in your pantry.
 Not too high if they are heavy.
-If you have wire shelving in your pantry, using these plastic shelf liners will help keep your small appliances from falling into the openings.
+If you have wire shelving in your pantry, these plastic shelf liners will help keep your small appliances from falling into the openings.

 Now, where should you place these items?